Managing Chronic Pain with Yoga

 in the diagnosis and management of chronic pain.
 They provide a multi-specialty approach to pain management that considers the whole person.
 The Pain Clinic team includes physicians, psychologists, physical therapists, occupational and vocational therapists, nutritionists and dieticians.
 This team works together with patients to create a customized treatment plan that is effective in alleviating their particular type of chronic pain.

-Chronic pain can lead to additional problems including missed time at work, family disruption, difficulty with normal activities of daily life, depression, social isolation, low self-esteem, trouble sleeping, tiredness, anxiety, reduced quality of life, and negative changes to the brain.
-“Chronic pain represents a significant public health issue with tremendous economic, social, and medical costs” (AAFM).
+Chronic pain can lead to additional problems including missed time at work, family disruption, difficulty with normal activities of daily life, depression, social isolation, low self-esteem, trouble sleeping, tiredness, anxiety, reduced quality of life, and negative changes to the brain1,2.
+“Chronic pain represents a significant public health issue with tremendous economic, social, and medical costs”1.
 Chronic pain does not discriminate; it can affect anyone of any age in any socioeconomic class.

 As a department of Union Health, the Lugar Center collaborates with other departments in addition to organizations across the state of Indiana to implement new projects.
 The Pain Clinic asked the Lugar Center for Rural Health to leverage its experience with grant management to be involved with this project.
 The Lugar Center has experience with beginning new projects, finding funding, and managing grants.